Weld Detection Considerations

 When And Why To Use Coding Notation.

 In case welds are not modelled WeldFEM compliant, it might not detect the whole weld correctly.
 Therefore WeldFEM is only able to plot results at locations where a weld has been detected, just like shown below.
-For this reason we advise to follow the meshing instructions as described above.
+For this reason it is advised to follow the meshing instructions as described above.